The Data Playbook: Making Informed Choices around LLMs

-Why might in-house solutions of data transformation, cleansing, multiple models, be better than to just use LLMs?
+Why might in-house solutions of data transformation, cleansing, multiple models, be better than to just use LLM APIs?

-That is because when building a solution, we consider multiple factors, notably: accuracy, explainability, latency, and cost.
-LLMs might be accurate, but not so great at the rest.
-Let’s explore how LLMs evaluate against those metrics.
+That is because when building a solution, we consider multiple factors, notably: accuracy, explainability, latency, cost and privacy.
+LLM APIs might be accurate, but do not perform well on the rest.
+Let’s explore how hosted LLMs evaluate against those metrics.

-We’ve tackled this problem with 4 sequential machine learning pipelines, pre & post processing, and efficient use & structure for database tables.
+We’ve tackled this problem with an extraction pipeline made up of four machine learning models, pre and post-processing, and efficient use and structure of databases.
 Let’s see how well LLMs compare in this task.

 First, can LLMs solve the NLP problem we are facing?